Dolibarr/dolibarr/CONTRIBUTING.md

 Bug reports and feature requests
 --------------------------------
+** NEW **

-Issues are tracked at [Doliforge](https://doliforge.org/projects/dolibarr)
+Issues are now managed on [GitHub](https://github.com/Dolibarr/dolibarr/Issues).

-*You need to create an account before being able to use the "Bugs & Tasks" feature.*

-1. Use the search engine to check if nobody's already reported your problem.
+1. Please [use the search engine](https://help.github.com/articles/searching-issues/) to check if nobody's already reported your problem.
-2. Choose the right section.
-(Bugs or Task and Feature Request).
+2. [Create an issue](https://help.github.com/articles/creating-an-issue).
+Choose an appropriate title.
+Prepend appropriately with Bug or Feature Request.
-3. Report with as much detail as possible (Use screenshots or even screencasts whenever possible).
+3. Report with as much detail as possible ([Use screenshots or even screencasts whenever possible](https://help.github.com/articles/issue-attachments)).

+We're still figuring out how to migrate old issues to GitHub.
+In the meantime, they are still available at [Doliforge](https://doliforge.org/projects/dolibarr).

 Code
 ----